c4llmeco4ch/adventOfCode2020/day6/README.md

         response.add(question)
 ```

 However, there is an even better way to approach this issue.
 Sets have two special operations: intersect and union.
 Without diving too far into set theory, intersection takes two sets and returns only the values that are in both (put a pin in this for later).
 Union, on the other hand, returns the unique values that are in both sets.
 For this part, union seems like a perfect fit.
 There are two ways of utilizing this function in Python: `set.union()` and the union operator (`|`).
+By casting `line` as a set, we can simply write `response = response | set(line)`.

+With the for loop, `for line in group:`, completed, we now have every unique response from that group stored in `response`.
+All we have to do is add how many responses we have to `ans`: `ans += len(response)`.

+Finally, we need to recalibrate `lines` for our next group.